 Interns typically start the day by catching up on and discussing recent newsworthy events.
 Throughout the day, interns collaborate with various FIRE staffers in helping to support FIRE’s multifaceted response to breaking news, and our ongoing defense of free speech on campus.
 Interns work both individually and in teams, and are involved in a plethora of functions.
 This includes everything from development and conference planning to education and outreach.
 Interns also take part in a number of educational sessions with FIRE’s staff and visiting free speech experts.

-2) Is the FIRE Internship open to high school students, graduate students, or international students?
+2) Is the FIRE internship open to high school students, graduate students, law students, or international students?

 — Caitlin Quinn, 2018 Intern, University of Pennsylvania

 “I could not envision a more illuminating, emboldening and meaningful experience than FIRE’s summer internship.
 My time with FIRE has opened my eyes to the world of First Amendment advocacy in a way that has been fully enriching and invigorating.
 FIRE is unparalleled in its dedication to the growth of its interns; I have gained not only a more nuanced perspective on free speech issues, but also a better grasp of my personal and professional goals.
 I learned crucial strategies for engendering change on campus, ones that will leave me better equipped to have an impact in my remaining time at college.”